Lincoln Bedroom

 The Lincoln Bedroom is a bedroom which is part of a guest suite in the southeast corner of the second floor of the White House in Washington, D.C.
 The Lincoln Sitting Room makes up the other part of the suite.
-The room is named for President Abraham Lincoln, who used the room as an office.
+The room is named for President Abraham Lincoln, who used the rooms for his office.

 The first room in the White House to carry the name "Lincoln Bedroom" was in the northwest corner of the White House.
-It existed from 1929 until 1961, when First Lady Jacqueline Kennedy transformed it into the President's Dining Room.
+It existed from 1929 (at which time it was changed from the Prince of Wales Bedroom) until 1961, when First Lady Jacqueline Kennedy transformed it into the President's Dining Room.

 Prior history

-Anonymous bedchambers: 1809-1824
+Anonymous bedchambers: 1809–1824

 The Lincoln Bedroom and the Lincoln Sitting Room are located in the southeast corner of the Second Floor.
-As originally designed and completed in 1809, this space contained two very narrow, north-south running bedchambers with a toilet room between them.
+As originally designed and completed in 1809, this space contained two very narrow, north–south running bedchambers with a toilet room between them.

-The President's Office: 1825-1865
+The President's Office: 1825–1865

 By 1825, the toilet had been removed and the bathroom space joined to the west bedchamber to create an office.
 This area was used for the President's office over the next several decades.
 Abraham Lincoln used it as both an office and a Cabinet room, and signed the Emancipation Proclamation in the room on January 1, 1863.
 During the Lincoln presidency, the walls were covered with Civil War military maps.
 It had dark green wallpaper, and the carpeting was also dark green.
 Newspapers were stacked on the desk and tables along with large amounts of mail and requests from office seekers.
 Two large wicker wastebaskets were filled with debris.
 The east bedchamber in the southeast corner of the house was converted into an office for presidential aides, although President John Tyler used it as part of his office from 1841 to 1845.